Early Years and Foundation Stage Curriculum

 - Each half term has a theme (which provides a focus for the children’s learning) and activities with clear learning objectives.
 A lot of these planned activities are practical and self-initiated in nature as this is how young children learn most effectively.
 There are also opportunities for the children to participate in free flow learning, whereby their developmental milestones are recorded.

-- The boys have PE with a specialist teacher and also participate in planned activities (covering all 7 areas of learning) outside on a regular basis.
-Boys need lots of active outdoor play!
+- The children have PE with a specialist teacher and also participate in planned activities (covering all 7 areas of learning) outside on a regular basis – they need lots of active outdoor play!

-- Music is taught by a specialist teacher and the boys also regularly sing, play music and dance with the nursery staff as well.
+- Music is taught by a specialist teacher and the children also regularly sing, play music and dance with the nursery staff as well.